telerik/xaml-docs/controls/radtreeview/features/load-on-demand.md

 ---
 title: Load on Demand
 page_title: Load on Demand
-description: Check our &quot;Load on Demand&quot; documentation article for the RadTreeView WPF control.
+description: Check our &quot;Load on Demand&quot; documentation article for the RadTreeView {{ site.framework_name }} control.
 slug: radtreeview-features-load-on-demand
 tags: load,on,demand
 published: True